 Viva Salud has worked in partnership with HWC since 1997.
-What began as cooperation around school health programmes in East Jerusalem has evolved into a long-standing partnership promoting the right to health, youth participation and social mobilisation.
-Over the years, HWC has become an important partner in programmes supported by the Belgian Development Cooperation (DGD) and other international donors.
+What began as cooperation on school health programmes in East Jerusalem has evolved into a long-standing partnership promoting the right to health, youth participation and social mobilisation.
+Over the years, HWC has become an important partner in programmes supported by Belgian Development Cooperation (DGD) and other international donors.
 Together, our organisations have worked to strengthen citizens’ participation and defend the right to health in Palestine.

 Viva Salud stands in full solidarity with HWC, its staff, volunteers, patients and the communities it serves.